Taking teaching up a notch

 Conferences, as we are often told, can serve as useful networking opportunities, ways to remain current in the discipline, or ways to develop new professional competencies or contexts.
 But let’s be honest about two things:

 - Unfortunately, at present there is just not a lot of support for adjunct faculty members to travel and attend the most sought-after conferences.
-This guide will endeavor to suggest avenues to pursue, but there is no straightforward “pot of money” for adjunct faculty to draw upon.
+This guide will endeavor to suggest avenues to pursue, but there is no straightforward “pot of money” for adjunct faculty.

 Why conference?
 The realities of conference-going differ considerably from discipline to discipline, so there is no one-size-fits-all approach.
 This guide offers several suggestions, to help decide how to balance what we need with what we can afford.